shobhit1997/QHub/README.md

 3. copy example.env to .env
 4. Visit http://oauthV2.shobhitagarwal.me and create a infoconnect oauth project
 5. Also visit https://github.com/shobhit1997/OAuth/tree/v2 for oauth documentation
-5. Replace the credentials in the .env file
+6. Replace the credentials in the .env file
-6. import the qhub_backup.sql file in mysql
+7. import the qhub.sql file in mysql
-7. Replace the credentials in .env file
+8. Replace the credentials in .env file
-8. run npm i -g nodemon
+9. run npm i -g nodemon
-9. run nodemon server.js
+10. run nodemon server.js

 ## Documentation